 This mechanism involves the application of chemical reactions for cleaning purposes and generally includes oxidation and hydrolysis.

 This method lowers the surface tension of residue with the help of surfactant addition in water.
-Two types of actions happen while wetting.
+Wetting results in two actions.

 - Residue when wetted reduces its surface tension and improves the rate of dissolution